 What happens to my information?

-The Scientific Review Panel and program officer will use the registry to identify candidates.
-Your information will not be viewable by other registrants.
-The registry is password-protected and the information you enter will be kept secure and in-confidence.
+The Clinical and Scientific Review Panels and Program Officer will use the registry to identify candidates.
+The registry is password-protected and the information you enter will be kept secure.
+The visibility of your information depends on your Data Privacy and Partner registry sharing setting on the Profile Page.

 In response to a Connection Application, the Scientific Review Panel will search the registry for potential matches, based on the information provided by registrants.
 If your team fits a match, you will be notified and your interest sought to proceed with the connection.
 You are welcome to re-visit the registry at any time to update the information.